octree-gva/decidim-voca/website/docs/machine_translation.md

 - If updates does update the date of the translation
 - The mode is correct (text/html)
 - The context is right

+## Known pitfall

+- Decidim Awesome custom proposals use `jquery.formbuilder`, that do not support multilinguage labels.
+Thus, it won't be translated.
+- When a user writes content on a machine-translated locale, it gets translated in default locale but do not show a notice to users (looks like content was written in default locale)